This post is about mailbox migration in Microsoft 365 so we will focus only on Exchange Online and hybrid administration topics in this chapter.

 Cutover migration with EAC

-If your organization is using the latest release of Office 365, the ECP will not be an available graphical user interface (GUI) option.
+If your organization is using the latest release of Microsoft 365, the ECP will not be an available graphical user interface (GUI) option.
 Instead, you will use the EAC.
 To initiate a cutover migration using the EAC, follow these steps:

 - Access the Microsoft 365 admin center